Newsroom

 Pandemic Prevention Satellite Session Media Advisory

-On April 13, PZI’s President, Dr. Hope Ferdowsian, along with other experts, will lead an in-person satellite session on pandemic prevention in Washington, DC, as part of the Consortium of Universities for Global Health (CUGH) Conference on Pandemic Prevention.
+On April 13, Phoenix Zones Initiative’s President, Dr. Hope Ferdowsian, along with other experts, will lead an in-person satellite session on pandemic prevention in Washington, DC, as part of the Consortium of Universities for Global Health (CUGH) Conference on Pandemic Prevention.
 Attendees will learn about addressing current gaps in global policy and the root causes of pandemic risk, as well as expanding on the science and evidence-driven policy measures to create an effective pathway to prevent pandemics.

 January 23, 2023